-Unsafe driving maneuvers are not only risky in terms of increasing the chance of getting in accidents, they also lead to extra wear and tear on vehicles.
-While every vehicle experiences some amount of wear and tear each time it hits the road, maneuvers like revving the engine by speeding, taking sharp turns, and slamming on or riding the brakes create additional stress on a vehicle’s engine, transmission, brakes, and tires.
+Unsafe driving is the major cause of accidents, which almost always lead to significant repair costs alongside the other types of risk and disruption that they cause.
+From a less “dramatic” but equally expensive point of view, unsafe driving is also a major cause of excessive vehicle wear and tear.
+While all vehicles experience some amount of wear and tear when they are driven, maneuvers like revving the engine, speeding, taking sharp turns, and slamming on or riding the brakes create additional stress on a vehicle’s engine, transmission, brakes, and tires.

-GreenRoad provides real-time, in-vehicle coaching for drivers, alerting them on the safety level of every turn, deceleration, and stop they make, along with hundreds of other maneuvers.
-When used in combination with top-down company engagement programs, this technology can spur real bottom-line improvements for a company.
+Use of the GreenRoad Driver Safety Platform helps drivers develop a smooth, safge driving style that minimizes ongoing vehicle wear-and-tear.
+It does this by providing drivers with real-time, in-vehicle coaching that alerts them about the safety level of every turn, deceleration, and stop they make, along with hundreds of other maneuvers.
+When used in combination with top-down company engagement programs, this technology can turn the most impulsive and aggressive drivers into responsible drivers focused on safety – and this leads to tangible bottom-line improvements in vehicle maintenance costs.

-Moreover, focusing on driver behavior keeps drivers safer, healthier and happier.
+Moreover, focusing on driver behavior keeps drivers – and their passengers and cargo – safer, healthier and happier.
 It can positively affect other line items at the same time, including insurance rates, and even the costs that come from driver disengagement, like employee turnover and absenteeism.